 See this introduction to find out about its structure, leadership, goals, activities, and how you can contribute.

-• Request for Planning Proposals: Research Initiative: Impact of Museum Programs on K–12 Students (IF YOU ARE HAVING TROUBLE VIEWING THE PDF USING THE GOOGLE CHROME BROWSER, PLEASE USE A DIFFERENT BROWSER) Proposals must be received by midnight EST on March 21, 2014.
+• Request for Planning Proposals: Research Initiative: Impact of Museum Programs on K–12 Students (IF YOU ARE HAVING TROUBLE VIEWING THE PDF USING THE GOOGLE CHROME BROWSER, PLEASE USE A DIFFERENT BROWSER) The submission deadline has been extended from March 21, 2014.
+Planning proposals must be received by midnight EST on April 11, 2014.
 They should be submitted as a PDF and sent via email (subject heading: Impact of Museum Programs on K–12 Students) to: firstname.lastname@example.org.

 • Learn about the Museum Education Peer-to-Peer Initiative and initiate a Google Hangout

 Get together virtually with other art museum educators and members of our Division, discuss topics pertinent to our practice, and help each other advance our work.
 Visit the Google+ Page to view videos of past Hangouts and access a list of upcoming events, resources, and to share ideas with your colleagues.

 • NAEA Museum Division Peer to Peer Google+ Hangout: Museum Education Game Show, Friday, March 21, 2014, 1 PM EST

 It’s been a long winter.
 It’s time to have some fun.
 Come to the first ever Museum Education Game Show, where we’ll quiz, guess and play our way into some sweet prizes and out of the winter blues.
 This is the last Hangout just before the Annual Convention in sunny San Diego!